bigmark222/truck_user_book/src/physics.md

-# Bringing Your Creations to Life
+# Physics With Rapier (In the Viewer)

-Pair Bevy with Rapier to simulate and test the parts you build in Truck.
+Pair Bevy with Rapier inside the same `truck_viewer` crate to simulate and test the parts you build in Truck.
 This chapter covers what the combo can do for engineering and assembly workflows and shows how to bolt physics onto your existing viewer.

 ## Why Bevy + Rapier?